Perspective | The NFL is a league of strict routine. That’s not going to work in a pandemic.

 Don’t we all.

 Given that NFL players and staff aren’t in bubbles — they’re allowed to live at home and stay with their families, etc. — it’s actually remarkable the Titans outbreak is the first of the season.
 In the most recent data that’s available, the NFL said 36,664 tests were administered to 7,845 players and club personnel between Sept.
-13-19.
-Total positives: five.
+13 and Sept.
+19. Total positives: five.
 Zero were players.

-“In football terms, I like to say it’s like we scored a touchdown on our first drive,” Allen Sills, the NFL’s lead doctor, told a group of Post reporters and editors via Zoom in late August, when the league’s testing data similarly provided reason for optimism.
+“In football terms, I like to say it’s like we scored a touchdown on our first drive,” Allen Sills, the NFL’s chief medical officer, told a group of Washington Post reporters and editors via Zoom in late August, when the league’s testing data similarly provided reason for optimism.
 “There’s an awful lot of the game going in front of us, and there’s still so many variables we don’t know.”

 Which is akin to how baseball had to approach its season: with caution and flexibility and discipline.
 The outbreaks there were worse than the NFL has experienced so far — 18 Miami Marlins and 10 St. Louis Cardinals, and those were just the players.
-Both those teams made the National League playoffs.
+Both of those teams made the National League playoffs.
 It’s possible to persevere.

 But the NFL, with its interlocking, 16-games-in-17-weeks schedule, doesn’t have some of the tools that were at baseball’s disposal.
 To reach October, the Cardinals — after playing zero games over a 16-day period — had to play 11 doubleheaders, each consisting of two seven-inning games, the rest of the way.
 The Titans’ bye week is Oct.
 25. The Steelers’ bye week is Nov.
 1. If they couldn’t play this week, the NFL couldn’t say, “Fine, just play back-to-back games of three quarters each a week from Sunday.”